Not a member? Sign up now

 It turns out that emotions expressed on Facebook can affect your mood.
 It can even provoke instances of elation or depression.
-In some ways, exposure to Facebook has been called “emotionally contagious”.
+In some ways, exposure to Facebook has been called “emotionally contagious”, and if can affect even your mental health.
 And now there’s research data to back it up.

 Here are some frequently-overlooked positive effects that social media can have on mental health:

 Social media offers the chance to connect with others, and offers enough anonymity to allow people with mental illness to express themselves without revealing their identities.
 In other words, it allows self-expression without the danger of stigma.

 We’re kidding, right?
 Actually no. Social media can be used as a motivational tool to achieve healthy lifestyle goals such as quitting smoking or attending the gym on a regular basis.
 Announcing a goal via social media and regularly posting about it promotes accountability to others, creating positive reinforcement from friends and stimulating an online “social support system” which may lead the aspirant to form or join other communities dedicated to similar pursuits.
 This is a classic case of “positive emotional contagion.”
 Research has proven that sharing a goal publicly not only promotes accountability but helps one to stay focused, and dramatically increases one’s chance of success, whether it be weight loss, or sobriety for recovering addict/alcoholics.

 Social media can benefit therapists and psychiatrists by extending their reach.
 Mental health professionals are increasingly using social networking tools such as Facebook, Tumblr, and Pinterest to collect data that can be used in research, and to connect with other professionals in the online community.